 The development of an operating plan for horse tuition helps the company owner think through the education enterprise from mission to financial goals, and long-term sustainability.
 This is a complex enterprise in that there is a need for staff with relevant experience who also understand the importance of facilities care and land management.
 The equestrian facility must be designed to accommodate the horse services that will be routinely provided.
 For example, will the facility only provide riding instructions or will it board the animals?
 If it will offer boarding services, someone must be on-site 24-hours a day to ensure the safety and well-being of the animals at all times.
 In that case, there must be on-site living quarters for the caretaker.
 Preparing to Succeed Unless the entrepreneur is converting personally owned property or property owned by family, there is a good chance investors are needed to purchase property, buildings, and equipment.
 Most operations need a significant amount of equipment, including farming equipment, mowers, ATVs for traveling property, flatbed trailer, animal trailers, trucks, and maintenance equipment.

 Investors can play a critical role in ensuring there is enough startup capital and reserve capital for at least the first year of operation, and the business plan for horse education is the document that gets their attention.
 A shortage of cash is one of the main reasons for failure within five years after startup.
-Potential bank, angel investors, or equity funders will look for information like the following:
+Potential bank, business plan for angel investors, or equity funders will look for information like the following: